nmachine-io/doc-site/docs/models/models-overview.md

 </p>

-## You Write Model Descriptors in YAML
+## Writing Model Descriptors in YAML

 You declare instances of Models the same way you declare Kubernetes resources: by writing descriptors, usually in YAML.
 How you register models is covered  in the